A unique technique for building your inner chest.

 Training the inner chest with specific, targeted exercises is only going to further help to bring your chest to the next level, which should always be your goal as a bodybuilder.
 Whether you’re a top bodybuilder or a novice looking to continue to grow your knowledge, by looking to try new methods of training it means you’re more willing to have an open mind.

-There’s nothing worse then closing your mind off to the possibilities.
+There’s nothing worse than closing your mind off to the possibilities.
 Doing so can only mean doom in your continued journeys as a bodybuilder.
 If you’re willing to open you mind to one method, then it means you’re willing to open your mind to another.
 Experimentation after all is a major key to how bodybuilders have gained such success.
 Trial and error is no doubt a major component to ultimate success.

 What method can be tried for better inner chest development?